ahmednashaat30900/Microprocessor_Project/README.md

 ### Project Features
-Resturant Billing System is a system that allows user to make an order by choosing a various of items from 5 main menues and finally when the user finish order the total recipt will printout
+Resturant Billing System is a system that allows user to make an order by choosing a various of items from 5 main menues and finally when the user finish order the total recipt will printout.